yamanidev/blog-articles/articles/lets-understand-css-inheritance.md

 Quick reminder:

-- Regardless of the nesting level of, if element A is in any shape contained inside of element B, then element A is a child of element B.
+- Regardless of the nesting level, if element A is in any shape contained inside of element B, then element A is a child of element B.
 - The level of nesting is what determines if a child is a direct or an indirect one.
 If it's only nested one level deep, it's a direct child, otherwise it's an indirect one.
 - `<h1>` is a direct child of `<header>` and an indirect child to `<main>`.
 - `<span>` is a direct child of `<p>` and an indirect child to `<main>`.

-All of the children of `<body>` will _inherit_ the style declarations of the class `cool-body`. i.e, everything will look tedious.
+All of the children of `<body>` will _inherit_ the style declarations of the class `cool-body`. i.e., everything will look tedious.

 ## How it works

 So what happens when different parents have conflicting style declarations?
-The conflict being having different values for the same CSS property.
+The conflict is having different values for the same CSS property.

 One of them must be picked of course.